hsiuhsiu/cb-mpc-go-exp/pkg/cbmpc/kem/README.md

 - Same `rho` cannot leak information across different keys
 - Decryption requires matching public key (via label check)

+### Handle Metadata and Runtime Checks

+To reduce misuse risk with `any` decapsulation handles, the built-in RSA private key handle stores:

+- Algorithm ID (e.g., `rsa-oaep-2048`)
+- Modulus size in bytes
+- Public key hash `SHA-256(ek)`

+At decapsulation time, the RSA KEM verifies:

+- Algorithm family is RSA-OAEP
+- Modulus size is one of 2048/3072/4096 bits and matches this KEM's configured size
+- Public key hash in the handle matches the actual handle public key
+- Optional: if the KEM instance is bound to a specific public key hash, it must match

+Typed errors are returned on mismatch (no panics):

+- `rsa.ErrInvalidHandleType`
+- `rsa.ErrAlgorithmMismatch`
+- `rsa.ErrUnsupportedKeySize`
+- `rsa.ErrPublicKeyHashMismatch`

 ## Implementation: RSA-OAEP

 The `rsa` package provides deterministic RSA-OAEP encryption: